Montpellier-S2QT/pymodaq_plugins_pulsedmeasurement/README.rst

 Extensions
 ==========
 * **pulsed_measurement_extension**: core of this plugin.
-This extension allows for programming the pulse sequences, piloting the measurement and performing the data analysis.
+This extension allows for programming the pulse sequences, piloting the measurement and analysing the data.

 Installation instructions